 - Execute a pilot rollout.

 The inability to market is a common failure.
-Most founders like to code or focus more on product design.
-They didn’t relish the idea of promoting a product.
-To be successful, a startup needs to know its target audience.
-You need to get their attention and convert them into leads.
+Most founders like to code or focus more on the product’s quality or design rather than leading the marketing and sales aspects of the business.
+Some don’t relish the idea of promoting a product and instead focus on a single aspect of their product or service.
+To be successful, a startup needs to identify its target audience, get their attention, and convert them into leads.
 Arya Bina, in his Forbes article, suggested the following strategies to market your startup:

 - Sponsor an event.

 To run a successful business, you need to be a great listener.
-You should listen to your customer’s problems, praises, and suggestions.
+You should listen to your customer’s concerns and immediately respond to their dilemmas.
 The common ways to collect feedback are through live chat, email outreach, surveys, phone calls, suggestion boards, and social media.
 Here are the best ways to handle customer feedback:

 - Identify product improvement areas from your user.